stfc/PSyclone/tutorial/training/gocean/2.6-GameOfLife-fuse/README.md

 `-s inline.py`, the script will be invoked by PSyclone, and inlining for the first kernel will be enabled.

-> Note that you have to explicitly specify the path to
-> the script (or modify your PYTHONPATH).
-E.g. you
-> need to specify `./inline.py`, not just `-s inline.py`.

 Look at the psy-layer output file.
 While the nested loops and kernel call inside these loops have not changed, the difference is that the kernel called is now contained in